 Outside of Istanbul, we'd recommend going to Selcuk, where you can visit Ephesus, one of the world's oldest and largest ancient ruins.
 From Selcuk, Pammukkale is a short bus trip where you will see a UNESCO site and one of only a few places in the world where calcium deposits are coming up through the mountains.
 Lastly, I'd recommend Cappadoccia, where there are beautiful Fairy Chimneys and a great place to either hot air balloon or wake up early and watch the 50+ hot air balloons in the sky.

 I think with your 13 days, you should have just enough time to do all that.
 We are just finishing up our blog posts of Turkey, so you can see some of our thoughts at www.iPadNomads.com

-Enjoy! almost 5 years ago
+Enjoy! about 5 years ago

 The above answer is a good one.
 Turkey is a lovely country.
 Buses are much easier (and nicer) than trains in Turkey.
 But distances are long ...
 I'd recommend flying from Istanbul to Cappadocia to save time because you'd be packing a lot in to your trip.
-For more info on spectacular Turkey this post might help: http://traveleater.wordpress.com/turkey-not-greece/ almost 5 years ago
+For more info on spectacular Turkey this post might help: http://traveleater.wordpress.com/turkey-not-greece/ about 5 years ago

 Ditto about flying to Cappadocia, it's a really long way from Istanbul.
 Ephesus is a must but it's quite a way from Istanbul.
 I suggest you get a map and decide how far you want to travel and plan accordingly.
 You didn't say whether you we're on your own either but there's a lot of youth hostels in Turkey where you could meet like minded travellers as my daughter did recently.
 There's no train travel but buses are good and inexpensive.
-Car hire is approx £20 per day so that may be an option? almost 5 years ago
+Car hire is approx £20 per day so that may be an option? about 5 years ago

 I wouldnt hire a car as this is expensive and challenging.